sdemchenko/kyiv-table-tennis/schedule_en.md

   * October 27: 0-35
 * 10:00 AM.
 "Svitlotechnik". 🏆 A 0-40 ranking tournament.
 * 10:30 AM.
 "Orion". 🏆 A 0-15 non-ranking tournament.
-* 10:30 AM.
-"Orion". 🏆 A  tournament for doubles with Orion ranking 0-800.
 * 11:00 AM.
 "KRSP". 🏆 A monthly non-ranking tournament "KRSP Open".
 Register on the eve.
   * October 27
   * November 24